WiVRn/WiVRn/docs/building.md

 #### Build dependencies
 As Arch package names: git pkgconf glslang cmake jre17-openjdk librsvg cli11

+Additionally, you will also need to build and install [KTX-Software](https://github.com/KhronosGroup/KTX-Software) for the `toktx` tool.
+For arch at the time of writing the AUR package was broken.
+You can easily follow the [`BUILDING`](https://github.com/KhronosGroup/KTX-Software/blob/main/BUILDING.md#gnulinux) guide.
+You might need to install the [`shaderc`](https://archlinux.org/packages/extra/x86_64/shaderc/) package to get the `glslc` package first.

 #### Android environment
 Download [sdkmanager](https://developer.android.com/tools/sdkmanager) commandline tool and extract it to any directory.
 Create your `ANDROID_HOME` directory, for instance `~/Android`.